 Please, don’t get me wrong.
 I LOVE Canada… but I do NOT like our winters.
 Snow and I do NOT get along… never have… never will.
 LOL!

-Fast forwarding to 2020… I FINALLY got to meet with Dr. Lawson on the 15th of June.
+Fast forwarding to 2020… I FINALLY got to meet with the chiropractor on the 15th of June.
 Thankfully, the pandemic lockdown did not get extended any further than it did.

 On that morning, I finally got to have enough blood drawn from me for them to get enough PRP to start my treatment.